covertg/PyDDM/doc/quickstart.rst

    use for it.
 These model component can either be :doc:`the model components included in PyDDM <apidoc/dependences>` or ones you created in step 1.
-Parameters for the model components must either be specified expicitly or else set to a :class:`.Fittable` instance, for example "Fittable(minval=0, maxval=1)".
+Parameters for the model components must either be specified explicitly or else set to a :class:`.Fittable` instance, for example "Fittable(minval=0, maxval=1)".
 3. Run :func:`.fit_adjust_model` on the model and the sample.
 Optionally specify a :class:`loss function <.LossFunction>` other than the default